Violin Concerto No. 2 (Mozart)

 Violin Concerto No. 2 in D major, K. 211 was composed by Wolfgang Amadeus Mozart in 1775.
 The concerto has the usual fast–slow–fast structure.
 The movements of the work have the tempo headings:

 The concerto lasts around 20 minutes.
+It is scored for 2 oboes, 2 horns in D and strings.

+Like the Violin Concerto No. 4 and the Violin Concerto No. 5, the solo exposition and the recapitulation are completed by tutti exposition's codetta.